bvegawe/hector/README.md

 ======
 **Note for the dev_slr/ branch:**

+This is a branch of Hector v2.0.1.
 This branch includes an optional sea-level component (BRICK; https://github.com/scrim-network/BRICK; https://doi.org/10.5194/gmd-10-2741-2017) that includes contributions from polar ice sheets, glaciers, and thermosteric expansion.
+This branch has only been built on Linux and mac.
 The build process is essentially unchanged with one extra step: the BRICK fortran code must be compiled before making the Hector executable:
 * $ cd source/components/BRICK_fortran/
 * $ make all